hollisakins/Lazy.jl/README.md

 usage: lazy fit -p <param_file> -t <nthreads>

   -p, --param     Path to the parameter file
-  -t, -- threads  Number of threads to use
+  -t, --threads  Number of threads to use

 ```

 ### Multithreading

 Lazy.jl takes advantage of multithreading in Julia, and will automatically use all available threads by default.
 You can specify the number of threads to use with the `-t` or `--threads` option.
+Pass `--thread auto` to automatically use the maximum number of threads available.

 The key advantage of using multithreading in Julia (vs. multiprocessing in Python) is that it allows shared memory access.